-Rare removable cylinder bushings found in Colt 1873 SAA New Model "Buntline" #PM3428
+Rare removable cylinder bushings found in Colt 1873 SAA New Model "Buntline Special" #PM3428

-Likewise, removable cylinder bushings were observed in USHS miniature SAAs in which they seem to be the rule.
-In their HEGE marked counterparts or those distributed through the Uberti dealers they are infrequently discovered.
+Removable cylinder bushings were observed in USHS miniature Colt SAAs.
+It is our considered opinion that this is the rule in the USHS SAAs.
+In their HEGE marked counterparts or those distributed through the Uberti dealers removable are infrequently observed, however.

 The chambers of cylinders of Colt SAAs produced for the USHS subscription program were found to have the typical step in the forward section to accommodate inside lubed cartridges like you find in the originals.

 This observation does not apply to all SAAs of the HEGE subscription program or subject miniatures distributed through dealers.
 Most of the latter’s chambers were found to be straight bored through i.e. chambers like in originals are the exception.